 Instead of going with public opinion and stats, learn how to make money with banner ads.

-What if my blogging goal is to make money online from selling ads space on my blog?
+What if my blogging goal is to make money online from selling ad space on my blog?

-I have met with lots of blogging buddies that make earning from advertising their top priority online and they’re doing just fine with make money banner ads.
+I have met with many blogging buddies who make earning from advertising their top priority online, and they’re doing just fine with make-money banner ads.

 Blog ads force you to work for the man.